A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Methodology

 Finally, to bridge the gap to robotic manipulation, we convert the cleaned point geometry into a mesh.
-We select the alpha shapes algorithm, which functions as a "shrink-wrap" operation.
+We select the alpha shapes algorithm, which functions as a ``shrink-wrap'' operation.
 Unlike implicit smoothing methods, alpha shapes tightly conform to the point distribution, preserving sharp geometric features, such as box corners and handle edges, that are critical for stable grasping contact.

-\subsection{Interactive Digital Twin and Planning}
+\subsection{Interactive digital twin and planning}

 The semantically-segmented and geometrically refined 3D models are imported into the Unity engine.
 The background point cloud $\mathcal{P}_{\text{bg}}$ forms the static environment.
-Each manipulable object in $\mathcal{P}_{\text{obj}}$ is assigned a $\texttt{MeshCollider}$ for accurate collision detection and a $\texttt{Rigidbody}$ for realistic physics-based interactions.
+Each manipulable object in $\mathcal{P}_{\text{obj}}$ is assigned a MeshCollider for accurate collision detection and a Rigidbody for realistic physics-based interactions.
 The Unity environment acts as the digital twin.

-We establish a seamless, high-bandwidth communication bridge between Unity and the standard robotic software stack (ROS 2) using the ROS2ForUnity plug-in.
-This enables bidirectional state synchronization: the robot's state is sent to Unity, and the digital twin's environment geometry and object poses (derived from the segmented point clouds) are dynamically sent to the MoveIt 2~\cite{coleman2014reducingbarrierentrycomplex} planning scene.
+\textls[+14]{We establish a seamless, high-bandwidth communication bridge between Unity and the standard \mbox{robotic software stack (ROS 2)}} \textls[-18]{using the ROS2 for Unity plug-in.
+This enables bidirectional state synchronisation: the robot's state is sent to Unity, and the digital twin's environment geometry and object poses (derived from the segmented point clouds) are dynamically sent to the MoveIt 2~\cite{coleman2014reducingbarrierentrycomplex} planning scene.
 The system uses this complete and rapidly generated information to perform collision-aware motion planning.
-Generated trajectories are first validated in the physics-enabled simulation before being sent to the physical robot for execution, forming a reliable perception-to-planning-to-validation sim-to-real workflow.
+Generated trajectories are first validated in the physics-enabled simulation before being sent to the physical robot for execution, forming a reliable perception-to-planning-to-validation sim-to-real workflow.}

-It is worth noting that the scope of this work is currently limited to static scenes.
-This design choice prioritizes reconstruction efficiency and geometric stability, key requirements for the proposed rapid scan-and-plan workflow, over the computational complexity associated with dynamic modeling.
+\textls[+12]{It is worth noting that the scope of this work is currently limited to static scenes.
+This design choice} prioritises reconstruction efficiency and geometric stability, key requirements for the proposed rapid scan-and-plan workflow, over the computational complexity associated with dynamic modelling.
 Furthermore, the static assumption remains valid for the targeted tabletop rearrangement tasks, where the environment is assumed to remain stable during the planning phase.

-\section{Experiments and Results}
+\section{Experiments and results}